arXiv/arxiv-docs/about/reports/2019roadmap.md

 **Continued Improvements to Search**: We will continue to improve our search interfaces, and introduce new features throughout the year.
 For example, we plan to include full text search as part of the native search interface.

-  > Status: In progress; full text is ongoing, search not yet start
+  > Status: In progress

 **Better Support for External Links**: Users expect to be able to link to relevant source code, datasets, and other resources from their arXiv e-prints.
 We currently support limited linking from e-print abstracts and submission comments.
 We plan to release an interface that allows users to curate external links to their e-prints in a more organized fashion without requiring replacement submissions.

-  > Status: Not started
+  > Status: Deferred until 2020

 **Archiving arXiv**: In order to ensure that we have a broad network of preservation strategies, in 2018 we began assessing several archival service providers with the intent to establish a third-party dark archive for our core e-print metadata and content.
 The dark archive will help to ensure perpetual long-term access to arXiv content in the event of a sustained outage to the arXiv.org platform.
 In 2019, we will begin working with one or more providers to implement this dark archive solution.